IBM/iot-device-trend-analysis/README.md

 Once your application and services are created in IBM Cloud,  you can follow the directions to [create and simulate devices on IoT Platform](#2-create-and-simulate-devices-on-iot-platform).
 And then follow steps to
 [configure Cloudant DB as data store for IoT device data](#4-configure-cloudant-db-as-data-store-for-iot-device-data).
 Once you have completed these steps, you should be able to create dataset in your application to start viewing trends and analysis of the IoT device data.

+# Steps to setup and run the application

 ## 1. Create IBM Watson IoT Platform service on IBM Cloud